ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > **Outcome:** No
 > **Random Event:** None

 The lynx backs off, snarling as Sakari edges away and then leaps for the tunnel entrance.
 Sakari is bleeding freely from his wounds but seems undaunted.
 They scramble through the tunnel into the far room.
-Kaapo is heading for the stairs when Okan shouts
+Kaapo is heading for the stairs when Okan shouts - "Wait!
+Where did that figure go?
+Who was it?"

+> [!roll] Test - Did the PCs notice anything about the figure?
+> **Result:** 4

+Sakari says - "I was too busy with those big pussy cats!
+Kaapo - you see anything?" - Kaapo shakes his head - "There's one of those pussy cats still very much alive!
+What do we do?" - Okan says - "Can you do something with t"